- BMI is a ratio of a person’s height and weight.

 What are BMI report cards?

 Some schools in the United States are checking weights and heights of students at school, calculating BMI, and sending this information home to parents as a BMI report card.
 The controversial report cards are used to identify teens who are underweight, overweight, or obese.
-Teens who fall in any of these groups may be at a higher risk for weight-related health problems such as eating disorders, high blood pressure, high cholesterol, and Type 2 diabetes.
+If your daughter brings home a BMI report card, have her bring it with her when she sees her health care provider and/or registered dietitian so they can explain the information on the card.

 What are the limitations of BMI?